Recognize the needs of individualized learning for infants and toddlers. #4181

 4. Identify the need to maintain individual feeding schedules for infants

-5. Demonstrate an understanding of developmentally appropriate practices for infants and toddlers with developmental, emotional, cognitive, language and/or physical needs.
+5. Demonstrate an understanding of developmentally appropriate practices for infants and toddlers with need in one or more of the following areas: 1.
+Emotional 2.
+Cognitive 3.
+Language 4.
+Physical

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)